oclipa/csharp-cheat-sheet/README.md

 <div id="strategy">
 <button type="button" class="collapsible">+ Strategy Pattern
     <code class="ex">
-Allows algorithms to be selected at runtime.
+Allows algorithms to be selected at run-time.
 The strategy pattern is intended to provide a means to define a family of algorithms, encapsulate each one as an object, and make them interchangeable.
 The strategy pattern lets the algorithms vary independently from clients that use them.